-The precise form of power of attorney used will depend on the the type to be prepared (property versus personal care, the goals of the grantor, and applicable law.
-In some cases, more than one power of attorney of each kind may be prepared, with certain variations between them, for an individual grantor.
+The precise form of Will used will depend on the goals of the testator and applicable law.
+In some cases, more than one Will may be prepared for an individual testator.

-Since powers of attorney are supposed to reflect the full extent of the grantor’s wishes and provide clear instructions to the attorney regarding how the administration of financial or health care decisions are to be carried out, it is preferrable to include a comprehensive set of administrative provisions (sometimes called “boilerplate”).
+Since Wills are supposed to reflect the full extent of the testator’s wishes and provide clear instructions to the estate trustee regarding how the administration is to be carried out, it is preferrable to include a comprehensive set of administrative provisions (sometimes called “boilerplate”).
 This can significantly reduce the chances of interpretation issues and legal challenges.
-There is no “one size fits all” solution and powers of attorney must be customized to suit individual client needs including the administrative provisions.
+There is no “one size fits all” solution and Wills must be customized to suit individual client needs including the administrative provisions.

 Multiple Wills – Testator’s can make more than one valid Will at a particular time.
 There are various reasons for doing this one of which is probate planning.
 Another reason is simply ease of administration where the testator has property that is located in multiple jurisdictions either within Canada or partly in Canada and outside.

 Great care needs to be taken to properly coodinate multiple Wills to avoid unintended gaps or overlap.
 Generally, you cannot add a second Will where one already exists without revising the first Will in whole or part.
 There can be inconsistencies if the first Will is not updated.